Installation

 Before installing Frontend Reset Password, ensure your site meets these requirements:

-- WordPress version: 4.4 or higher
+- WordPress version: 4.4 or higher (tested up to 6.8)

 - PHP version: 5.6 or higher (recommended: 7.4+)